staD020/png2prg/readme.md

 You can use sids located from $0d00-$1fff or $9000+.
 If needed, you can relocate most sids using lft's [sidreloc](http://www.linusakesson.net/software/sidreloc/index.php).

+## Changes since 0.8

+ - Added fullscreen fade in/out to koala and hires displayers.
+ - Added optional .sid support for koala and hires displayers.
+ - Added optional crunching for all displayers using TSCrunch.

 ## Credits

 Png2prg was written by Burglar, using the following third-party libraries: